YanxiangDu2023/Hedvig-code-test/README.md

 ## Testing

 Feel free to add tests for your system, and write them in the way you feel brings the most value.

+## Submitting your solution

+Zip the entire project folder.

+Name the zip file with your full name (e.g., hedvig-policy-manager-jane-doe.zip).

+Send the zip file to your hiring contact via email or through the channel you received the assignment from.